 How to Apply

-It is advisable to review the OUR Travel Award Outline prior to completing the online application.
+It is advisable to review the OUR Research Travel Award Application Outline prior to completing the online application.
 The outline lists all the questions you will need to answer and the types of information you will need to provide in the online application.

 Please note that the final question on the application will ask you to certify that you have prepared your application materials in accordance with University standards for academic integrity.
 Learn more about academic integrity.